 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Manufacturing is the dominant industry in this area.
 Most of the residents of University District work from home.
-Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.